-Residency Procedures and Guidelines
+Residency Policy and Guidelines

-- In-District Status: Legal resident* of Bay, Midland, or Saginaw counties.
+- In-District Status: Legal resident of Bay, Midland or Saginaw counties.
 (This is the Delta College District)

-- Out-of-District Status: Legal resident* of Michigan but not of the above three counties.
+- Out-of-District Status: Legal resident of Michigan, but not of the above three counties.

 - The legal residence of a student under age 18 is that of the parent or legal guardian regardless of where the student may have been living for the previous three months.